tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 I pulled down the lever and this time I stepped back and watched.

 It went on for a whole 5 minutes before I turned it off.
 Everyone was silent this time.
-We all watched the burnt body carefully.
+Never taking our eyes off the burnt body.
 The Chief somehow goaded Eddie in approaching the chair.

 He crept closer.
 I could see him smelling the air.
 See the shiver run down his spine as he approaches the man in the chair.